AnirudhRathinam/stellar-rush/README.md

 - Music by: Matt McFarland (www.mattmcfarland.com)
 - Everything other than the music was done from scratch by me - this includes art, 3d models, programming etc

+## How to play:

+- Tilt your phone to move left or right.
+Your objective is to go as far up as possible avoiding rocks and enemy attacks.
+- Slide your finger across the screen to attack.
+Slash enemy turrets to destroy them.
+- Destroying enemies gives you gold to spend on upgrades and customizations.
+Sometimes enemies also drop special temporary powerups.
+- Powerups include:
+  - Shield: Makes you invulnerable to damage
+  - Auto Shooter: Allows the spaceship to temporarily shoot missiles
+  - Super slasher: Allows you to slash and destroy the normally indestructable rocks
+  - Rampage: Ship speeds upwards and is temporarily invencible destroying everything it touches.

 ## Screenshots Below:

 - Gameplay screenshots: